mapeveri/django-musette/README.rst

 	- Position: The field position is for indicate the order of the forums in the categories.
 	- Topics count: Total forum topics.
 	- Check topics: If you need to review the topics by a moderator.

+3. Make sure that each user registration exist in the profile table.

 Ready!